oliverius/logo/docs/part3.markdown

 [object Token "]" - DELIMITER - {}]
 ```

 which is quite easy to read.
-I've added the word `Token` just to be absolutely clear of what is this, and some curly braces around the primitive to make it easier on the eye, that's all.
+I've added the word **Token** just to be absolutely clear of what is this, and some curly braces around the primitive to make it easier on the eye, that's all.

 So yes, finally, the parser.
 Because I can see that the parser can get complicated, instead of a function I will start directly with a class.
-I don't want to parse directly in the constructor, I want to have a method `parse` that is given the tokens:
+I don't want to parse directly in the constructor, I want to have a method `parse()` that receives the tokens:

 ```javascript
 class Parser {